SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 ![img](https://i.imgur.com/wam3ea1.gif)

-## 6. Download the firmware
+## 6. Clone the firmware project

-* Create folder for SlimeVR firmware, open powershell or cmd in that folder and execute this command: `git clone https://github.com/SlimeVR/SlimeVR-Tracker-ESP.git`.
+1. Open Powershell window or Command Prompt window in the folder where you want to clone the firmware project, and execute the following command: `git clone https://github.com/SlimeVR/SlimeVR-Tracker-ESP.git SlimeVR-Tracker-ESP-main`.
-* Once cloned, open the file the project in Visual Studio Code by opening PIO home, selecting open project, then navigate to the folder that the SlimeVR firmware is in.
-Example: `C:\Users\YOUR_USERNAME\Downloads\SlimeVR-Tracker-ESP-main\SlimeVR-Tracker-ESP-main`.
+1. Once the project is cloned, open the project in Visual Studio Code:
+   1. Click the **PlatformIO** icon on the Activity Bar.
+   1. Select **PIO Home** > **Open**.
+   1. In the opened tab, click **Open Project** under Quick Access section, then navigate to the cloned firmware project folder.

 ![img](https://i.imgur.com/G0egnh6.gif)